 Limited Options for Crypto Owners

-If you buy, sell, or trade cryptocurrency, Monarch Money might not be as much of a one-stop shop for you as it is for traditional investors.
-Currently, Monarch Money only syncs with Coinbase.
+If you buy, sell, or trade cryptocurrency, Monarch might not be as much of a one-stop shop for you as it is for traditional investors.
+Currently, Monarch only syncs with Coinbase.
 That means that you might have to manage that piece of your financial picture separately.

 Monarch Money Competitors

-YNAB vs Monarch Money
+YNAB vs Monarch

 It’s no secret that YNAB has legions of dedicated users.
 And they’ve saved those users a ton of money over time!